 By doing this, you will be able to look at all the names under each letter and figure out if they are too close in look and sound.

 This word document can become the name idea pad for your world.
 You can brainstorm new concepts, name them, and track them here.
 That’s why the description column is essential, too: it will let you memorialize what the concept or object means.
-Later on, when you want to use the item, you can look at this table.
+Later on, you can look at this table when you want to use the item.

 The name glossary is also essential to help you make sure you do not repeat names when you don’t have to.
 For example, if you create a character with a less unique name, like Frank, and use that character in a unique setting, you don’t want to use another Frank in a different story in a different environment.
 That becomes particularly valid if the first Frank is a very memorable character.
 If someone reads both stories, it is not unexpected for them to assume that we are talking about the same Frank.
 Of course, the story itself might make that clear, but why add the additional reader confusion?